 What are the risks, benefits and key considerations?

-Businesses pursuing debt financing should carefully consider several factors.
-These include interest rates, repayment terms, collateral requirements, and potential financial covenants imposed by lenders.
+Businesses pursuing debt financing should carefully consider several factors, including interest rates, repayment terms, collateral requirements, and potential financial covenants imposed by lenders.
 Understanding the implications of these factors ensures that businesses align their financing decisions with their growth objectives.

 Government support and funding programs